For Commissioners

 Action Learning & Quality Improvement

-Programmes typically include Action Learning groups or structured Quality Improvement initiatives.
+Programmes typically incorporate Action Learning Groups or structured Quality Improvement projects, both of which strengthen organisational capacity for problem-solving and change.

 To support your understanding of the action learning process, feel free to review some of our support documents.